GaurangTandon/gaurangtandon.github.io/_posts/2023-10-22-javascript-class.markdown

 ## Closures to the rescue!

 JavaScript closures are amazing.
-We can use them to emulate static properties/methods, instance properties/methods, and private properties/methods.
+We can use them to emulate static properties, instance properties, private properties, as well as readonly properties.
 Here's the rewritten version of the above class:

 ```js
 const Dog = (function createDogClass() {